universityofsussex-rc/Workshops/exercises/artemis/Exercise3/README.md

     <img src="../../../images/sge-slurm/jupyter-save.PNG"/>

+4. Dont forget that for custom environments pending the App being enhanced, you can use the remote desktop to launch Jupyter Notebooks.

+    If you already have a python environment setup - log back into your remote desktop and start the jupyter session there.

+    You can navigate to the jupyter app using the browser like with code-server.

+    If not - quickly run in a shell, following the prompts:

+    ```
+    module load Anaconda3/2022.10
+    module load proxy/public
+    conda init
+    conda create --name jupyter-env python=3.11 jupyter ipython numpy scipy
+    conda activate jupyter-env
+    jupyter notebook
+    ```

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Creating A Custom Kernel

-One of the important difference between the Artemis HRC Jupyter Notebooks and your laptop is version maintence.
+One of the important difference between the Artemis HRC Jupyter Notebooks and your laptop is version maintenance.
 We will be updating the App, packages and libraries.

 This WILL break code.